jkeefe/jkeefe.github.io/family-projects/README.md

 # Family Projects for Smart Objects

-This is the companion website for the book, [_Family Projects for Smart Objects: Tabletop Projects That Respond to Your World_](https://www.amazon.com/dp/1680451235) by [John Keefe](http://johnkeefe.net).
+This is the companion website for [_Family Projects for Smart Objects: Tabletop Projects That Respond to Your World_](https://www.amazon.com/dp/1680451235) by [John Keefe](http://johnkeefe.net).
 Here you'll find code you can copy and links to ingredients for every project in the book.

 # Kits